aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 }
 ```

-Notice how each parsed `apiContract:EndPoint` has an associated `apiContrat.Operation` each with a number of defined
+Notice how each parsed `apiContract:EndPoint` has an associated `apiContrat.Operation`, each with a number of defined
 `apiContract:method` (`get` or `post`).

-We could define a profile to check that each endpoint hast *at least* one POST operation:
+We could define a profile to check that each endpoint has *at least* one POST operation:

 File: *./examples/example10/profile.yaml*
 ```yaml